go-gitea/gitea/docs/content/doc/usage/template-repositories.md

 | TEMPLATE_SSH_URL     | The SSH clone link for the template repository      | ✘             |

 ### Transformers :robot:
-Gitea also adds a few transformers to some of the applicable variables above.
+Gitea `1.12.0` adds a few transformers to some of the applicable variables above.
 For example, to get `REPO_NAME` in `PASCAL`-case, your template would use `${REPO_NAME_PASCAL}`

 Feeding `go-sdk` to the available transformers yields...